miopio/dvia-2018/3.mapping-space/students/am/zui/README.md

 **Notes**
 * Check the scale on wikipedia
 * Use qualitative colors to indicate the effect of the magnitude instead of the numeric value

+## Final
+* Checkbox to check if to show data from the current month
+* Slider to show the data from a specific day in the current month period
+* Bottom overlay of scatter plot of magnitude-depth of the current week's data